Generalised continuation by means of right limits: Introduction

 \section{Introduction}

 When one is given a function~$g$ holomorphic in the unit disc~$\D$, one can ask whether~$g$ is related in some way to a holomorphic function defined outside the disc.
-A first answer to the question comes from Weierstra\ss's notion of analytic continuation.
+A first answer to the question comes from Weierstrass's notion of analytic continuation.
 Given a point~$\la$ on the unit circle, if there exists a neighbourhood~$V$ and a holomorphic function on~$V$ whose restriction to $V \cap \D$ is~$g$, then we say that $\la$ is a \emph{regular point} and the restriction of~$g$ to the outer part of~$V$ is an analytic continuation.
 If there is no regular point on the unit circle, then we say that the unit circle is a \emph{natural boundary} for~$g$, but is it the end of the story?

 It is the purpose of ``generalised analytic continuation'' to investigate this situation and suggest other ways in which an outer function can be related to the inner function~$g$.
-The reader is referred to the monograph \cite{RS} for a panorama of various theories which have been proposed to go beyond Weierstra\ss's point of view on analytic continuation.
+The reader is referred to the monograph \cite{RS} for a panorama of various theories which have been proposed to go beyond Weierstrass's point of view on analytic continuation.

-This paper deals with a particular case of generalised analytic continuation, called \rrlci, which was put forward in the recent article \cite{BMS}.
-This notion is based on the \emph{right limits} introduced in \cite{BrSi} as a tool unifying various classical criteria to detect a natural boundary.
-In the first part of the article, we review the definition of \rrlc, illustrate it on examples and discuss ways in which it can be useful in the theory of dynamical systems.
+In this paper, we shall explore a new type of generalised analytic continuation, called \rrlci, which is based on the notion of \emph{right limits} introduced in \cite{BrSi} as a tool unifying various classical criteria to detect a natural boundary (an earlier, related approach is due to \cite{Ag}).
+The notion of \rrlc was put forward in the recent article \cite{BMS} to deal with the natural boundary of Ruelle's susceptibility function; the goal of this paper is to start developing a general theory of \rrlc, see how it applies to some classical cases and compare it to other theories of analytic continuation.

+We start by giving a few definitions and analysing some basic examples.
+In particular, we shall define the class of \emph{rrl-continuable} functions as functions on the unit disc whose Taylor expansion at the origin admits a renascent right limit (see section \ref{S:rrlc}).
+Each renascent right limit determines a function on the complement of $\mathbb{D}$ which we call an \rrlci of $g$.

+Let now $g$ be an rrl-continuable function: if $g$ is continuable outside~$\D$ in the traditional sense, then its analytic continuation across any arc coincides with its \rrlc (and thus must be unique); on the other hand, if $g$ has more than one rrl-continuation, then the unit circle must be a natural boundary for $g$ (Proposition \ref{proprrlalternative}).
+Particularly interesting is thus the case of functions called \emph{uniquely rrl-continuable}, that admit a unique \rrlc: indeed, in this case $\mathbb{D}$ may or may not be a natural boundary, but the \rrlc is a canonically defined function outside the disc which we may think of as continuation of $g$.

+In the present paper we construct uniquely rrl-continuable functions in several contexts and explore the relationship between the function and its rrl-continuation(s).